 Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allow them to develop a broad background in ecology and related disciplines.
 Students work with faculty to become independent thinkers, researchers and decision-markers in ecology.
 Graduates have gone on to high-level positions, both academic and non-academic in the public and private sectors.
 In addition to professorships, alumni are employed in a variety of positions including policy analysts, conservation directors, executives in nonprofit organizations and officers in government agencies.

-This degree program was organized through Odum School activities in 1972.
-The Ph.D. program is an interdisciplinary program that allow students to develop a broad background in ecology and related disciplines.
+The Ph.D. program was developed in 1972 and is an interdisciplinary program that allow students to develop a broad background in ecology and related disciplines.
 The purpose of the program provides a scholarly setting within which a course of study can be designed to fit the individual goals of students.

-Facilities of the Odum School of Ecology in Athens, off-campus facilities such as the Savannah River Ecology Laboratory, the Coweeta Hydrologic Laboratory, the University of Georgia Marine Odum School and other sites in the state (mountains, coastal plains, wetlands, lakes and rivers, coast and sea), and international sites such as Maquipunca Reserve in Ecuador and the UGA Costa Rica campus in San Luis, Costa Rica, provide students unusual opportunities for ecological training.
-The program has attracted outstanding students and produced exceptionally talented ecological scientists, many of whom are now leaders in the field.
+Facilities of the Odum School of Ecology in Athens, off-campus facilities such as the Savannah River Ecology Laboratory, the Coweeta Hydrologic Laboratory, the Joseph Jones Ecological Research Site and other sites in the state (mountains, coastal plains, wetlands, lakes and rivers, coast and sea), and international sites such as Maquipunca Reserve in Ecuador and the UGA Costa Rica campus in San Luis, Costa Rica, provide students unusual opportunities for ecological training.